 Dogs who submissively urinate do so most frequently when they are being greeted (by people or other dogs), when startled (ex. by a loud or unfamiliar sound), and when being reprimanded.
 When attempting to determine if your dog is submissively urinating, or if something else is going on, it’s important to watch your dog’s body language.
 Submissive urination is normally accompanied by submissive body language such as cowering, rolling over onto their back, tucking their tail between their legs, etc. This behavior is most common in dogs who remain shy, anxious, and/or timid into adulthood.

 Speak to your dog calmly and never yell at, hit, or otherwise punish your dog.
-Doing so, especially with a dog who is already anxious, harbors fear, and we want our dogs to trust and respect us.
-If your dog does have an accident remember that it's ok - accidents happen.
+Doing so, especially with a dog who is already anxious, harbors fear.
+We want our dogs to trust and respect us.
+If your dog does have an accident remember that it’s ok.
+Accidents happen.
 Clean it up well with an enzymatic cleaner or some vinegar, and move on.
-Work on building up your dog's confidence by slowly exposing him to new people/situations in a calm, fun, stress free manner.
+Work on building up your dog’s confidence by slowly exposing him to new people/situations in a calm, fun, stress free manner.

 I know that dealing with a dog who uses the bathroom in unappropriated places can be frustrating.
-But don't give up!
-If you think you're stressed, think about how your dog must be feeling!
-Don't be afraid to seek out the help of professionals if you're feeling overwhelmed dealing with this, or other issues, on your own.
+But don’t give up!
+And don’t be afraid to seek out the help of professionals if you’re feeling overwhelmed dealing with this, or other issues, on your own.